At Gaba we know that our Instructors choose to live in Japan for many different reasons. To this end, we offer independence.

 Gaba has eight lesson rates or “Belt” levels to recognize professionalism and quality.
 Moving up beyond the entry level rate is a matter of merit, not tenure.
 There are minimum performance requirements for each level and meeting them gives the instructor the potential to “Belt Up”.
 Criteria include lesson quality as judged by the clients, performance as gauged by studio staff, and voluntary participation in Developmental Certification.
 Each month, eligible instructors are reviewed and the top performing among them will be teaching at a higher pay rate to start the next month.

-As of January 2017, nearly 60% of Instructors have moved beyond the starting belt level.
+As of April 2023, around 60% of Instructors have moved beyond the starting belt level.

 Gaba instructors are not employees but independent contractors.
 In essence, each instructor is his or her own business offering a service.
 Under this status – gyomu itaku as it is called in Japan – you decide the hours and days of the week you teach.
 Submit a schedule of as many lessons as you can comfortably teach factoring in your other commitments.